-Cash proceeds from the issuance of the TISP 2022 Notes were \$46.0 million, net of issuance discount and consent fees paid with respect to certain amendments to the Trilogy LLC 2022 Notes that holders of those notes approved in order to permit the issuance of the TISP 2022 Notes.
-TISP is permitted to use proceeds of the TISP 2022 Notes to make intercompany loans to Trilogy LLC for the payment of interest due under the Trilogy LLC 2022 Notes and to pay interest due on the TISP 2022 Notes.
-The proceeds are otherwise restricted from use in general operations and the related cash balance is included in Restricted cash in the Condensed Consolidated Balance Sheets.
+Cash proceeds from the issuance of the TISP 10.0% Notes were \$46.0 million, net of issuance discount and consent fees paid with respect to certain amendments to the Trilogy LLC 2022 Notes that holders of those notes approved in order to permit the issuance of the TISP 10.0% Notes.
+TISP is permitted to use any proceeds of the TISP 10.0% Notes for the payment of interest due under the TISP 8.875% Notes and to pay interest due on the TISP 10.0% Notes.
+The proceeds are otherwise restricted from use in general operations and the related cash balance is included in restricted cash in the Condensed Consolidated Balance Sheets.

-The TISP 2022 Notes are guaranteed by Trilogy LLC and TISPH.
-The TISP 2022 Notes are also secured on a first priority basis by (a) TISPH's pledge of (i) 100% of TISPH's right, title and interest in the equity interests of TISP, and (ii) 100% of TISP's right, title and interest in any intercompany loan made to Trilogy LLC, and (b) a lien on 100% of TISP's right, title and interest in a cash collateral account in which the proceeds of the TISP 2022 Notes is being held until such time that such proceeds are used as permitted under the terms of the Note Purchase Agreement.
+The TISP 10.0% Notes are guaranteed by Trilogy LLC and TISPH.
+The TISP 10.0% Notes are also secured on a first priority basis by (a) the collateral securing the TISP 8.875% Notes, and (b) a lien on 100% of TISP's right, title and interest in a cash collateral account (the "Cash Collateral Account") in which the proceeds of the TISP 10.0% Notes are being held until such time that such proceeds are used as permitted under the terms of the Note Purchase Agreement.